CDAT/cdms/docs/source/manual/cdms_2.rst

 Cdms Module
 ^^^^^^^^^^^

-The cdms module is the Python interface to CDMS.
+The Cdms Module is the Python interface to CDMS.
 The objects and methods in this chapter are made accessible with the command:

 .. doctest::